PrimFramework/framework/README.md

 ---
 ### Dependencies

 Prim makes use of components from [The PHP League](https://thephpleague.com/), specifically [Container](https://container.thephpleague.com/), [Route](https://route.thephpleague.com/), and [Plates](http://platesphp.com/).
 Of those, Container and Route are hard dependencies whereas Plates is easily substituted for a templating engine of your choice.
-The only other hard dependencies are [PSR HTTP Message](https://github.com/php-fig/http-message) and [zend-httphandlerunner](https://docs.zendframework.com/zend-httphandlerrunner/).
-The latter is there for the emitter, but I may implement one within Prim to eliminate the dependency at some later point.

-Prim also requires a PSR-7 implementation.
-Guzzle's is the default, but there are no problems swapping it out for any other.
-If you do so, just modify or replace the `src/Factory/HttpFactory.php` file to accommodate whichever implementation you decide to go with.
+Prim also requires implementations of PSR-7, PSR-17, PSR-18, and an emitter for the RequestHandlerInterface.
+By default it uses guzzlehttp/psr7, nimbly/shuttle, and laminas/laminas-httphandlerrunner.
+The PSR-17 implementation is via the `src/Factory/HttpFactory.php` file which also includes methods for creating an HTTP client and emitter as well as static methods for returning the class of each type of object the factory is capable of generating.
+If you wish to substitute the aforementioned dependencies for other implementations, you should only ever need to modify the factory in order to do so.

 ---
 ### Usage